-- Vaccination has greatly impacted global public health by controlling and preventing infectious diseases and treating cancers.
+- Vaccination has greatly impacted global public health by controlling and preventing infectious diseases and treating cancer.
 However, it remains difficult to generate sufficient immunity with vaccines containing insufficient immunogenic antigens.
-To amplify the interaction between antigens and the immune system, we recently reported that antigen coupled to alumina nanoparticles is 500 times more efficiently processed by dendritic cells for major histocompatibility complex (MHC) class I antigen presentation, and elicits strong cytotoxic T cell response against cancer in vivo (Nature Nanotechnology, 2011, 6, 645–50).
-We now extend these studies to infectious disease, with the goal of utilizing alumina NPs to elicit cytotoxic T cell response to defined pathogen antigens.
-Current student researchers: Kavita Meduri (graduate), Shree C. Aier (undergraduate); previous student researcher: Lester Lampert (graduate)
+To amplify the interaction between antigens and the immune system, our study has demonstrated that antigen coupled to alumina nanoparticles (NPs) is 500 times more efficiently processed by dendritic cells for major histocompatibility complex (MHC) class I antigen presentation, and elicits strong cytotoxic T cell response against cancer in vivo (Nature Nanotechnology, 2011, 6, 645–50).
+We now extend these studies to infectious diseases, with the goal of utilizing alumina NPs to elicit cytotoxic T cell response to defined pathogen antigens.